Sleep Technology (Polysomnography)

-If you have further questions about licensure for Sleep Technology, please feel free to reach out to Heidi Aldes, Interim Dean of Enrollment Management, and they will be happy to help you.
+If you have further questions about Sleep Technology licensure, please feel free to reach out to Heidi Aldes, Interim Dean of Enrollment Management.

 As the population ages, medical and clinical laboratory technician jobs are expected to increase by 14% between 2016 and 2026, according to the Bureau of Labor Statistics, U.S. Department of Labor.
 This growth is about as fast as average for all occupations.
 The salary outlook for registered polysomnographic technologists is excellent, with PayScale.com reporting that registered polysomnographic technologists earned a median salary of $50,878 as of 2019.

 Where You Could Work

 - Clinical sleep laboratories

 - Sleep studies are performed in a variety of settings, from hospital rooms to patient’s bedrooms.